aboutaaron/aboutaaron.github.com/projects.md

 ### Code

+* [__The SF Appeal__](http://sfappeal.com) - I worked and with long time friend and Appeal founder Eve Batey to bring her online newspaper into 2013.
+Taking a WordPress theme template, we gutted it and made something that I personally think looks pretty sweet.

 * [__Proper Coffee__](http://aboutaaron.com/proper-coffee) - A Backbone app that displays proper ratios for espresso drinks.
 This app combines my love of coffee with my love of code.
 Though without a backend, the app looks pretty cool (to me anyway).
 Take a look.
 [Source on Github](http://github.com/aboutaaron/proper-coffee).

 * [__Firescraper__](http://firescraper.herokuapp.com) - Rails app that tracks wildfires in California.
 Built with Rails, Mechanize, Sass, d3.js and leaflet.
 Deployed for *$Free.99* on Heroku.
 This app uses rake tasks to scrape the [CAL-FIRE](http://www.fire.ca.gov/) website and build a basic API out of the page.
 I'm currently refactoring this code and plan to relaunch soon with fires from 2013.
 [Source on Github](http://github.com/aboutaaron/fire-scraper).